 The Great Fire of Meireki destroys a significant portion of Edo (modern-day Tokyo), on March 2, 1657 leading to the rebuilding of the city.
 The catastrophic blaze, lasted for days and killed an estimated 100,000 people destroying more than half of the city, including parts of Edo Castle.

-The importation of slaves into the United States is banned by an act of Congress, taking effect on January 1, 1808, banning the importation of enslaved people into the United States.
+The importation of slaves into the United States is banned on March 2, 1807 by an act of Congress, taking effect on January 1, 1808, banning the importation of enslaved people into the United States.
 The law, signed by President Thomas Jefferson, did not end slavery in the U.S. and allowed for the continuation of the domestic slave trade, which increased as the enslaved population grew through natural reproduction.

 The new constitution explicitly legalized slavery which Mexico had officially abolished in Texas in 1829.
 Texas was annexed by the United States in 1845 and became the 28th state on December 29, 1845.
 On March 2, 1861, Texas becomes the seventh state to secede from the Union.
 More